-We recognize the role of the High-Level Political Forum on Sustainable Development and ECOSOC in reviewing progress of the Compact, particularly as it relates to closing digital divides and accelerating achievement of the 2030 Agenda.
-We recognize the role of the UN Human Rights Council in tracking progress to foster an inclusive, open, safe and secure digital space for all.
+We recognize the role of the High-Level Political Forum on Sustainable Development and ECOSOC in reviewing progress of the Compact in closing digital divides and accelerating achievement of the 2030 Agenda.
+We recognize the role of the UN Human Rights Council, within its existing mandate, in fostering an inclusive, open, safe and secure digital space for all.

 The cross-cutting nature of digital technologies and the multiplicity of actors involved in digital cooperation requires synergies and aligned follow up.
 We commit to review the Compact to assess progress against its objectives and to identify emerging opportunities and challenges for global digital cooperation.
 We decide to convene a high-level meeting, entitled “High-Level Review of the Global Digital Compact”, to take place during the 82nd session of the General Assembly with the meaningful participation of all relevant stakeholders, including the CSTD, IGF, and WSIS Action Line Facilitators.
-We request the President of the General Assembly to appoint co-facilitators, one from a developing country and one from a developed country, at the 80th session to consult with Member States to determine the modalities for and periodicity of this high-level meeting.
+We request the President of the General Assembly to appoint co-facilitators, one from a developing country and one from a developed country, at the 81st session to facilitate open, transparent and inclusive intergovernmental consultations to determine the modalities for this high-level meeting.

-In preparation of the High-Level Review, we request the Secretary-General to prepare a report on progress, key trends and developments in the implementation of the Compact starting in 2026, including by inviting States to submit their contributions to the implementation of the Compact on a voluntary basis, and drawing on the work of relevant UN entities, organizations and other stakeholders.
+In preparation of the High-Level Review, we request the Secretary-General to prepare a report on progress, key trends and developments in the implementation of the Compact during the 81st session, including by inviting States to submit their contributions to the implementation of the Compact on a voluntary basis, and drawing on the work of relevant UN entities, organizations and other stakeholders.